We are committed to serving the community of Radlett, pastorally and as ministers of the Gospel of Jesus Christ.

 And we have very close links with our church school - St John's Voluntary Controlled Infant & Nursery School in Gills Hill Lane - where three of the governors are appointed by the church.

 Like most parish churches today,

 As and when needed we prepare adults for confirmation by the Bishop and young people's confirmation course.
-We also run Alpha courses every autumn, in conjunction with Aldenham and Shenley, for anyone interested in exploring the Christian faith more deeply.
+We also run Alpha courses, in conjunction with Aldenham and Shenley, for anyone interested in exploring the Christian faith more deeply.